gsa-oes/office-of-evaluation-sciences/_projects/2309-decreasing-abandonment-of-calls-to-988.md

 - homepage
 ---
 ## What is the agency priority?
-Strengthening crisis care and suicide prevention infrastructure – including improving the efficacy of the 988 Suicide and Crisis Lifeline (“988”) – is a high priority for SAMHSA, situated within tHHS.
+Strengthening crisis care and suicide prevention infrastructure – including improving the efficacy of the 988 Suicide and Crisis Lifeline (“988”) – is a high priority for SAMHSA, situated within HHS.
 The American Rescue Plan invested $282 million to support transition to the 988 dialing code as a replacement for the 10-digit National Suicide Prevention Lifeline.

 In the four months before the study approximately 44% of calls to 988 were abandoned prior to being routed to a local call center; 11% of remaining calls were abandoned while waiting to be connected to care.
 SAMHSA seeks to increase the proportion of callers to 988 who connect to care.